mvysny/dynatest/README.md

 # DynaTest Design principles

-A.K.A.
-The Boring Stuff.
+A.K.A The Boring Stuff.
 We:

 * Promote component-oriented programming.
 You should be able to create a test suite as a component, and simply include that test suite anywhere you see fit.